openfaas/docs/docs/openfaas-pro/introduction.md

 !!! info "Do we need the Community Edition or Pro?"

-    OpenFaaS Community Edition (CE) is meant for open-source developers, OpenFaaS Pro is meant for production.
+    OpenFaaS Community Edition (CE) is meant for open-source developers and basic exploration, OpenFaaS Pro is meant for production.

 ### Core platform